 As I entered college, I was advised to go into pre-med instead of engineering because it was a “male-dominated major.”
 However, two years into college, I was unhappy with pre-med.
 I remember waking up one morning and reminiscing on my time as a Club kid, building and designing, and I told myself, “I need to pursue electrical engineering.”

 That day, I walked into the engineering department and was immediately told to go into civil engineering because there were more females.
 I refused to be talked out of my decision to pursue electrical engineering and ended up completing all my prerequisite courses and earning my spot — right alongside the male students.
 Fast forward two years later, and I earned my electrical engineering degree with an emphasis on power.

-That’s a long way from sneaking into the Boys Club, don’t you think?
-My advice to young girls today, in particular, is to stay focused, pursue math and join STEM and science clubs at school (or start one at your local Boys & Girls Club!).
+But my advice to young girls, in particular, is to stay focused, pursue math and science and join STEM clubs at school (or start one at your local Boys & Girls Club!).
 Get connected with a mentor and surround yourself with like-minded people so you can get to know the dynamic world of engineering.
 And remember, sometimes it just takes one bold decision to change the entire trajectory of your life — I know it did for mine.

 With careers in STEM on the rise, Boys & Girls Clubs recognize the importance of exposing youth to science, technology, engineering and math through programs like DIY STEM and Centers of Innovation.
 Through mentorship and hands-on experience, Club kids can explore multiple avenues so they’re ready for a career in STEM when the time is right.
 Learn how Clubs are preparing young people for college, careers and life and how we can help you, too.